sushant-mathapati/blood-donor-system-c/README.md

-# blood-donor-system-c
-Simple C program to find compatible blood donors based on blood group Blood Donor System in C
+Blood Donor System in C

 📌 Description

-This project is a simple console-based application written in C that helps find compatible blood donors based on blood group.
-It demonstrates basic concepts like structures, functions, arrays, and string handling.
+This project is a console-based application written in C that helps identify eligible and compatible blood donors based on real-world conditions.

+It not only checks blood group compatibility but also verifies donor eligibility using criteria such as age and time since last donation.

 ---

 🚀 Features

-- Add multiple donors
+- Add multiple donors with:
+  - Name
+  - Blood group
+  - Age
+  - Months since last donation
-- Store donor name and blood group
+- Check blood group compatibility
+- Validate donor eligibility:
+  - Age must be ≥ 18
+  - Last donation must be at least 3 months ago
-- Find compatible donors based on recipient blood group
+- Display only eligible and compatible donors
-- Uses real-world blood compatibility logic
+- Structured using functions and clean logic

 ---

 ⚙️ How It Works

-The program:
+The program follows these steps:

-1. Takes input of multiple donors (name + blood group)
+1. Takes input for multiple donors (name, blood group, age, last donation)
 2. Accepts a required blood group
-3. Checks compatibility using predefined rules:
+3. Applies two layers of filtering:
+   - Eligibility Check
+     - Age ≥ 18
+     - Last donation ≥ 3 months
+   - Compatibility Check
      - O → Donates to all
      - A → A, AB
      - B → B, AB
      - AB → AB only
-4. Displays matching donors
+4. Displays only donors who satisfy both conditions

 ---